November 21, 2024

 Teaching teens about entrepreneurship doesn’t require a huge investment.
 Oftentimes funds to start a small enterprise can be raised through after-school jobs or chores around the house.
 There are many concepts that can easily be funded for less than a hundred dollars.

-Perhaps the most important thing to foster is an entrepreneurial mindset that emphasizes self-sufficiency and normalizes failure.
+Perhaps the most important thing to foster is an that emphasizes self-sufficiency and normalizes failure.
 When your teen learns to recognize bumps in the road as learning experiences rather than disasters, you’ll see an entrepreneur developing before your eyes, and they’ll learn each step of the way.

 As you help your teen along their ownership journey, keep the following in mind: